oroinc/documentation/user/back-office/system/integrations/mailchimp-integration.rst

 Configure Integration on the MailChimp Side
 -------------------------------------------

-To configure integration with Oro application on the MailChimp side, you need to create an API key.
+To configure the integration with Oro application on the MailChimp side, you need to create an API key.
 To do that:

 1. Login to MailChimp.